Myths about COVID-19 busted: Masks, indoor transmission, cold weather, and more

 Cold air, by contrast, is drier and HVAC systems in homes and businesses are bad at creating or maintaining humidity.
 We know this, Landon said, through the things we typically do during winter like use more lotion to combat dry skin, or purchase humidifiers to help with the air in our homes.

-The drier air lets the COVID-19 virus hang longer, fall later, and travel father, Landon said.
+The drier air lets the COVID-19 virus hang longer, fall later, and travel farther, Landon said.
 That means it can be transmitted more easily through airborne transmission.

 Landon said the cold weather also makes us stay inside, in our energy-efficient homes that so effectively keep in both heat and virus.
 Because of that we are most at risk from what Landon called the "Three C's: Unmasked contact in a closed space that's crowded.